nais/doc/docs/nais-application/README.md

 ![Overview of Kubernetes resources created upon deployment of your nais-app](../assets/resource-overview.svg)

-To get an explenation of what the different resources are, you can read [here](https://kubernetes.io/docs/concepts/)
+To get an explanation of what the different resources are, you can find further reading [here](https://kubernetes.io/docs/concepts/)

 ## Good Practices